micag2025/Supply_Chain_project/publication.md

 - **Sepolia-only deployment** – The application is currently deployed and tested exclusively on the Ethereum Sepolia Testnet.
 Consequently, it has not been evaluated under real-world production conditions or on alternative blockchain networks.
 - **Fixed role assignments** – Supply chain roles (Farmer, Distributor, and Retailer) are hardcoded to specific wallet addresses.
 The system does not currently support dynamic role assignment, role management, or onboarding of new participants.
 - **Limited supply chain states**  – The current implementation focuses on the core workflow (`Created → Shipped → Delivered`).
 Additional states such as production, quality inspection, warehousing, customs clearance, and returns are not modeled, limiting the realism and granularity of supply chain tracking.
-- **Limited historical event indexing and visualization** – While blockchain transactions remain permanently stored on-chain, the application does not currently provide indexed event history, audit-trail views, or advanced lifecycle visualization.
 - **No analytics dashboard** – The system provides operational tracking functionality but does not include analytics or reporting capabilities for monitoring supply chain performance, trends, or operational metrics.
 - **No QR-code integration** – Products cannot currently be identified or tracked through QR-code scanning, which limits ease of use in practical supply chain environments.
 - **No inventory managemnt** – The application focuses on batch traceability and does not support inventory tracking, stock management, or warehouse operations.
 - **Prototype-oriented development environment** – Smart contract development and deployment were performed using Remix IDE, which is well suited for rapid prototyping and educational projects.
 However, production environments typically rely on more advanced frameworks such as Hardhat or Foundry that provide automated testing, deployment pipelines, contract verification, and improved development workflows.
 - **Legacy frontend tooling (CRA)** – The frontend was developed using Create React App (CRA), which provides a stable development environment but offers slower build times and less optimized performance compared with modern alternatives such as Vite.
-- **Single-contract scope** – The application is designed to interact with a single smart contract instance and does not currently support management of multiple supply chains or contract deployments.
-- **No Real-Time Notifications** - The application does not currently provide real-time notifications or event subscriptions to automatically alert users when batch states change.

 Despite these limitations, the project successfully demonstrates the feasibility of using blockchain technology to provide transparent, immutable, and role-controlled supply chain tracking.
 The identified limitations also provide a clear roadmap for future enhancements and system expansion.